vatlab/sos/doc/commandline.md

 *  `-d` (output directory): directory to which scripts are written.
 Default to current directory.
 *  `-f` (force): overwrite existing files with different content silently.
 If unspecified, the command will fail with an error message in such cases.

-### Subcommands that might be implemented in the future
+### Features that might be implemented in the future
 * subcommand **`convert`**:
   It miight be useful to convert SoS scripts to other workflow language, at least partially.
 A complete translation is unlikely to be possible so SoS might simply export the SoS script to shell scripts (`sos export`) and create a pipeline for the master shell script.